llancruzz/hogwarts/README.md

 our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ianmeigh/property-direct-backend)
+1. Log in to Gionub and locate the [GitHub Repository](https://github.com/ianmeigh/property-direct-backend)
-1. At the top of the Repository (not the top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+1. At the top of the Repository (not the top of thepage) just above the "Settings" Button on the menu, locate the "Fork" Button.
 1. Click the button (not the number to the right) and you should now have a copy of the original repository in your GitHub account.